jasonair/jamai/OUTLINE_VIEW_FEATURE.md

 - Each child level is indented by 16pt
 - Chevron icons (▶/▼) for expanding/collapsing nodes with children

+#### Node Reordering (Drag & Drop)
+- **Root-level nodes can be dragged and dropped** to reorder them in the outline
+- Visual drag handle indicator (three horizontal lines) appears on root-level items
+- Drop target shows blue highlight when hovering during drag operation
+- **Sub-bullets (child nodes) cannot be moved** as they are connected to their parent nodes
+- Display order is persisted using `displayOrder` field in the Node model
+- Nodes without custom order fall back to creation date sorting
+- Smooth reordering updates all affected nodes' display order automatically

 #### Visual Feedback
 - Selected node is highlighted with accent color background
 - Hovered items show a subtle gray background